 And something completely different.
 Finally, we mention the role of promise problems in the study of Quantum Computation and Communication.
 I am referring to two elegant mathematical models of controversial relevance to the theory of computation, and admit that I do not understand the real meaning of these models.
-Still, I am told that the very definition of "Quantum NP-completeness" refers to promise problems, and that the known complete problems are all promise problems (see, e.g., [37, 38] where the names QBNP and QMA are used).
-As for Quantum Communication, the only separations known between the power of classical and quantum communication complexity is for a promise problem (see, e.g., Raz's paper [44]).
+Still, I am told that the very definition of "Quantum NP-completeness" refers to promise problems, and that the known complete problems are all promise problems (see, e.g., [39, 40] where the names QBNP and QMA are used).
+As for Quantum Communication, the only super-polynomial separations known between the power of classical and quantum communication complexities are for promise problems (see, e.g., Raz's paper [46]).